MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/index.md

 ---
-title: "ListView"
+title: "Xamarin.Forms ListView"
-description: "Present your data in beautiful, interactive lists." ms.prod: xamarin ms.assetid: FEFDF7E0-720F-4BD1-863F-4477226AA695 ms.technology: xamarin-forms
+description: "This guide introduces the Xamarin.Forms ListView, which can be used to present data in beautiful, interactive lists." ms.prod: xamarin ms.assetid: FEFDF7E0-720F-4BD1-863F-4477226AA695 ms.technology: xamarin-forms